 Then, you are “lucky” enough to get a job right out of college, working on the night shift, and your entire body, mind, and spirit are mercilessly handed to you on a silver platter (or bedpan, in this instance).
 You think that you are prepared to share your “gift” with those in need; heal the sick, save lives, cure cancer, maybe even meet a nice, handsome doctor (bring back that laughing emoji)…but soon, you realize that you are working with people who easily make Regina George from Mean Girls look like a Disney princess.
 Oh, and that handsome doctor is the one yelling, and hanging up on your for asking a “stupid” question.
 “Excuse me Dr. McDreamy, did you mean to order 500 mg of acetaminophen for a child that weighs 10 kgs”?

 So when you consider leaving your job as a nurse, and you will, it’s ok.
 We have all been “there”.
 To paraphrase Teddy Roosevelt, “nothing worth having comes easy”.
-Tomorrow is another day, and if you still feel that way, consider this: “If you don’t like where you are, move; you’re not a tree” (author unknown).
 Just don’t give up on nursing as a profession.
 Nursing is the gift that keeps on giving, there are so many different career paths that you can take; try them all if you so desire!
-Please don’t focus on the bad shifts; each shift is a lesson learned and presents you with opportunities for greatness, I promise you.
+Please don’t focus on the bad shifts; each shift is a lesson learned and presents you with opportunities for greatness, I promise you

 This article was published on Allnurses.com: